 Audit Findings The National Trust owns the land and there is plenty of parking available outside the front of the school and to the side.
 How does school remind parents to park sensibly and safely when collecting children?
-This is done via newsletter / parentmail as necessary.
-Road safety is something that the school has recently surveyed parents about and they will be requesting support from the council by making a proposal before September 2022.
+This is done Via newsletter / parentmail as necessary.
+Road safety is something they have recently surveyed parents about and have submitted plans that are currently sat with the council/highways for approval.
 There is no allocated accessible parking however there is plenty of room for a disabled user to park outside the main office.
 It is suggested that the school marks out an accessible parking bay (if this is permitted).
 Alternatively, if this is not permitted, the school could place a notice on their website regarding the fact that there is accessible parking available.
 It is suggested that a sign is placed on the door which leads to the School Office directing visitors to the accessible entrance.
-Suggestions to Mark out an accessible parking bay (if permitted). improve/resolve Place a sign on the door which leads to the school office directing visitors to the accessible entrance.
+Grade 2023 Imp rovement Recommended Suggestions to improve/resolve Mark out an accessible parking bay (if permitted).
+Place a sign on the door which leads to the school office directing visitors to the accessible entrance.
+For example: